Theri (film): Piracy

 On 15 April 2016, a group of actor Vijay's fans caught a videographer for recording the film at a theatre in Coimbatore for piracy purposes.
 It was revealed that he along with two of other members, were working at a Tamil-language television channel, Polimer TV and the pirated footage of one-and-a-half hour was handed by the videographer to the television staff.
 Reacting to the issue, the Tamil Film Producers Council and the sister associations of Tamil film fraternity sued the channel for the illegitimate piracy.
 However, the channel refuted and claimed that they had never indulged in video piracy.
 A bus driver, named Shankar was booked by the police, for buying pirated versions of the film (along with Suriya's 24) stored in DVDs and screened at a private luxury bus.
 Apparently Shankar stated that the bus owner had nothing to do with the pirated DVDs.

 Home media

 The satellite rights of this film, along with Thanu's other production Kabali, were remained unsold.
 In March 2016, it has been reported that Star Vijay and Jaya TV were considered for acquiring the television rights of the film, which did not happen.
 In November 2016, following its launch in India, Amazon Prime Video had acquired the digital rights of the two films and streamed them exclusively through the platform.
-After multiple deliberations, Sun TV acquired the television rights in September 2017, and premiered the film exclusively on 18 October 2017, coinciding with Diwali.
+The film premiered exclusively on 18 October 2017, on Sun TV coinciding with Diwali.